-- All boarding students are registered with a doctor at Earls Court Health and Wellbeing Centre.
-New students must complete the registration form prior to arrival.
-The school nurse is responsible for confirming registrations. - The nearest hospital to the boarding house is Chelsea and Westminster Hospital - The school nurse is responsible for arranging medical appointments.
-Students should not arrange or attend a medical appointment without discussing it with the nurse. - The boarding staff can also assist students in arranging dental and optometric appointments as required. - Where a student requires support with their mental health and wellbeing, the school nurse or a member of the safeguarding team can arrange a referral to Children and Adolescent Mental Health Services (as appropriate), or a GP appointment to seek an alternative referral. - If a student wishes to see a private medical practitioner rather than their NHS GP they are welcome to.
+- Where a student requires support with their mental health and wellbeing, the school nurse or, a member of the Wellbeing or Safeguarding Team can arrange a referral to Children and Adolescent Mental Health Services (as appropriate), or a GP appointment to seek an alternative referral. - If a student wishes to see a private medical practitioner rather than their NHS GP, they are welcome to.
 Arrangements should be made by liaising with the school nurse and the Head of Boarding.
 Appointments with private medical personnel should take place at the relevant practice or hospital; we are not able to accommodate visits from private practitioners within the boarding house.